manjinder-bittmax/coinmax-docs/index.rst

 1. You can fetch client data, [funds, orders, trades, deposits, withdrawals] using our API.
 2. These APIs use GET HTTP method
 3. You can use query params in URL, timestamp is a required parameter to prevent replay attacks.
-4. Similar to POST APIs, GET APIs of Coinmax also require signature, But the steps vary.
+4. Similar to POST APIs, GET APIs of Coinmax also require signature, but the steps vary.
 5. You need to sign the API url instead of request body, By API URL we mean the part ahead of the base url, For e.g, In "https://coinmax.com.au/api/api-client/trades?timestamp=12313443&page=0&symbol=ETH-AUD" "https://coinmax.com.au/api/api-client/" is the base URL and "/trades?timestamp=1540472319692&page=0&symbol=ETH-AUD" is the API URL.
 6. List of supported APIs is as below
  * https://coinmax.com.au/api/api-client/orders/